When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Experiments

-While \Cref{theorem:sample-efficiency-gain,theorem:sample-efficient-guarantee-bias} predict $\Delta$ to quantify potential sample efficiency gains of PIDM over BC, the bias of the state predictor is equally important and can potentially reduce these gains.
-How does the bias of the state predictor affect the sample efficiency of PIDM in practice?
+\Cref{corollary:gap-general-estimator} further shows that the covariate shift induced by an approximate state predictor is an important factor that can reduce the potential gains of PIDM over BC.
+How does this affect the performance and sample efficiency of PIDM in practice?

-To analyze the impact of the state predictor bias, we collect additional datasets collected with a deterministic A\textsuperscript{*} policy that always selects the optimal action to reach the next goal.
-This data collection policy results in reduced state diversity, as visualized for the Multiroom task in \Cref{fig:toy_multiroom_human_planner_dataset}.
-We hypothesize that the reduced state diversity of the A\textsuperscript{*} dataset leads to a reduced bias in the instance-based state predictor, as the nearest neighbour look-up is more likely to return states that are closer to the queried state. \Cref{fig:toy_pidm_human_planner_state_prediction_error_multiroom} confirms this hypothesis by showing that the state prediction error of the instance-based state predictor is significantly reduced across all numbers of training demonstrations when using the A\textsuperscript{*} planner dataset rather than the human demonstrations.
-Furthermore, this reduced bias also results in improved sample efficiency of PIDM as shown in \Cref{fig:toy_multiroom_pidm_human_planner_sample_efficiency}, where PIDM trained on the A\textsuperscript{*} planner dataset requires $5\times$ less samples to reach the 90\% performance threshold compared to PIDM trained on the human dataset.
-Lastly, \Cref{fig:toy_pidm_human_planner_state_prediction_error_rollout_correlation} visualizes the online evaluation performance and the state prediction error of PIDM across all tasks with the human and A\textsuperscript{*} planner datasets, indicating a clear correlation with lower state prediction error leading to higher evaluation performance.
-See \Cref{app:evaluation-deterministic-target-policy} for more details on the A\textsuperscript{*} planner dataset, and additional results for PIDM in all tasks.
+To analyze the impact of the covariate shift, we collect additional datasets with an \astar planner that deterministically selects the optimal action towards the next goal.
+This data collection policy produces less diverse state distributions, as illustrated in \Cref{fig:toy_multiroom_human_planner_dataset} for the Multiroom task.
+We hypothesize that the instance-based state predictor will be more accurate on these less-diverse datasets because nearest neighbor retrieval is more likely to find states close to the queried state. \Cref{fig:toy_pidm_human_planner_state_prediction_error_multiroom} confirms this hypothesis, showing that the state-prediction error is substantially lower across all dataset sizes when using demonstrations collected with the \astar planner instead of human demonstrations.

+Furthermore, the reduction in state prediction error also improves the sample efficiency of PIDM.
+As shown in \Cref{fig:toy_multiroom_pidm_human_planner_sample_efficiency}, PIDM trained on the \astar dataset requires $5\times$ fewer demonstrations to reach the 90\% performance threshold than PIDM trained on human demonstrations.
+Finally, \Cref{fig:toy_pidm_human_planner_state_prediction_error_rollout_correlation} shows a clear relationship between state prediction error and evaluation performance: lower prediction error corresponds to higher performance, in line with our theoretical analysis.